JakubFojtik/text-contrast-corrections/README.md

 Sets minimum font width to normal and increases contrast between text and background if necessary.
+Also changes scrollbar colors to dark on transparent.

+Only tested in Greaasemonkey in Firefox.

 # Example
 Not very visible, but the Issues, Pull requests etc. have more contrast, as do the comments: